 Traditional EMT Program

 The traditional EMT program is a hybrid course.
 Students will be able to complete the academic elements of the course online and will spend approximately 70 hours in a classroom learning hands-on skills.
-It will take about 4 months to complete all courses and earn a certificate.
+It will take as few as 12 weeks to complete all courses and earn a certificate.

 EMT Students